Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

 ### Step 2: Create Memory Store (`memory_store.py`)

-Create a new file `server/Spendo/api/memory_store.py` to handle thread and message persistence:
+Create a new file `server/Spendo/api/memory_store.py` to handle thread and message persistence.

+**Note**: This file implements the `Store` interface from ChatKit.
+The name "memory_store" refers to this specific implementation (an in-memory storage), while "Store" is the abstract interface it implements.
+You can name your file whatever you like, but it must implement the Store interface methods.

 ```python
 """Memory store for ChatKit thread and message persistence."""